repobee/repobee-feedback/README.md

 `--sf|--students_file`).
 Here's an example:

 ```
-$ repobee -p feedback issue-feedback --mn task-1 -s slarse rjglasse tmore
+$ repobee -p feedback issue-feedback --mn task-1 -s slarse rjglasse
 ```

-This will use search for files matching the default `issue.md` pattern (i.e. only files called exactly `issue.md`) and open them as issues in the student repos.
+This will cause `issue-feedback` to search through the current directory (which is the default issue directory) for `slarse-task-1.md` and `rjglasse-task-1.md`.

 > **Note:** By default, `issue-feedback` runs in interactive mode: it will
 > prompt you `y/n` before opening an issue.
 See the next section for how to